Frequently asked questions

 Yes.
 The US region is no different than normal Cloud other than its regional location.
 That means that the patch-upgrade functionality will work in whichever region you choose.

-Can you create Umbraco Heartcore projects in the US and UK Regions?
+Can you create Umbraco Heartcore projects in other regions besides EU?

 Not at the moment.